A Forest Expert Team In Spain Fights Fire With Fire — Literally

 Fear of fire

 Many European experts agree.
-"Society gets scared about big fires, and they want to see planes," Catellnou says, "so the government provides the planes.
+"Society gets scared about big fires, and they want to see planes," Castellnou says, "so the government provides the planes.
 But the planes will do nothing."

 The fires in Tarragona in June destroyed dozens of homes and killed hundreds of livestock, but, Castellnou says, they were not an ecological disaster.
 The aftermath is not a charred wasteland.
 The fire often leaped from peak to peak, leaving areas in between untouched.
 Dead zones of blackened trees alternate with untouched forest and tiered orchards.
 The forest will recover, and the trees that grow back will likely be more adapted to the hotter, more arid conditions that now prevail in the region.